lheimbach1/MaederHeimbach/MaxwellWave/docs/src/index.md

 # Boundary Condition

-In this project, we use various types of boundary condition for modeling different physical systems:
+In this project, we use various types of boundary conditions for modeling different physical systems:

 ## Perfect Electric Conductor Boundary Conditions
-This boundary condition models a perfect metallic mirror.
-In The whole field is reflected at the boundary and no field is allowed to exist inside the mirror.
-The perfect electric conductor is represented through the dirichlet boundary condition:
+This boundary condition model a perfect metallic mirror.
+The whole field is reflected at the boundary and no field is allowed to exist inside the mirror.
+The perfect electric conductor is represented through the Dirichlet boundary condition:

 $$\vec{E}\left(\vec{r},t\right) = 0, \; \vec{r} \in \partial \Omega_{PEC}$$

 ## Perfect Absorbing Boundary Conditions

-Perfect absorbing boundary conditions should model infinit free space propagation of the field without reflections.
+Perfect absorbing boundary conditions should model infinite free space propagation of the field without reflections.

 A first naive idea is to use again the perfect electric conductor boundary conditions, but introduce a highly absorbing conductivity layer at the boundary.